What is beauty for?

 Don’t get me wrong, I’m grateful for our extreme abundance.
 I’m happy that getting a warm room with running water and an attempt at beauty is cheap, easy, and widespread.
 That’s no less than a miracle.

-But we can’t ignore the spiritual plague it causes.
+But we can’t ignore the spiritual plague.
 These places are so bone-crushingly lonely it’s hard to put words to it.

 The point of beauty

-In America’s great economic expansion, we thought we could get away with faking beauty.
+In our post-war great economic expansion, we thought we could get away with faking beauty.

 Right now, there are more tourists in France than there are citizens.
 People come from all over the planet to gaze at genuine, soul-deep beauty.
 And that’s billions of dollars a day in real money, by the way, being generated by what was built by illiterates.